Irene Pepperberg, Ph.D.

 Studies of nonhuman cognition have made, and continue to make, major contributions to our understanding of the origins and evolution of human cognitive processes, and much more.
 Parrot cognition studies in particular have a positive impact on pet bird care, conservation, child cognitive therapies, and even artificial intelligence.
 See what drives Dr. Irene Pepperberg’s passion for parrot research.

-Dr. Irene Pepperberg once again put African grey parrot Griffin to the test in her cognitive behavior research lab.
-This time around, he was pushed beyond the concept of “inference by exclusion” (inferring where something can be found after being given information about where it is absent) to the trickier concept of mutual exclusivity (ME).
+Dr. Irene Pepperberg tests African grey parrot Griffin’s cognitive skills, going beyond the concept of “inference by exclusion” to the trickier concept of mutual exclusivity (ME).
 Would Griffin understand that an object could, for example, be both “green” and “wool,” or “blue” and “wood?”
-See if Griffin was able to take his training to the level of his predecessor, Alex the African , and beyond.

 How Good is a Parrot’s Long-Term Memory?